The Four Great Catalan Chronicles: The Four Great Catalan Chronicles

 The Chronicle of Peter IV was written in two parts.
 The first part between the years 1375 and 1383, and the second part in 1386.
-The text is written in first person singular, with authorship of the narrative being attributed to Peter III of Aragon.
+The text is written in first person singular, with authorship of the narrative being attributed to Peter IV of Aragon, who always calls himself "Pere Terç" (Peter III) in the chronicle, following Catalan numbering.
 The chronicle begins with the reign of Peter's father, Alfonso IV, and ends with the marriage of Peter's sons in 1370.